fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 The Formalism Trap
 ^^^^^^^^^^^^^^^^^^

-This trap occurs when data scientists implement mathematical, statistical or alrorithmic solution, along with corresponding assumptions, that fail to take into consideration the full picture behind a phenomenon, and include any social, demographic, economic, or otherwise non-technical aspect that make up the phenomenon being studied.
+This trap occurs when data scientists implement mathematical, statistical or algorithmic solution, along with corresponding assumptions, that fail to take into consideration the full picture behind a phenomenon, and include any social, demographic, economic, or otherwise non-technical aspect that make up the phenomenon being studied.

 Example 1: